 Homemade chicken broth is also an excellent addition to chicken and rice, a dish recommended by many veterinarians when your dog is having tummy troubles.

-Once frozen, store cubes in zippered plastic bags for easy use in future treat recipes.
+Once frozen, store cubes in zippered plastic bags for easy use in future recipes–or even as a quick frozen treat by themselves.

 - One 3-pound chicken